 As the grassroots effort to build a boathouse moved ahead, Oklahoma City businessman Aubrey McClendon of Chesapeake Energy Corporation heard about the venture.
 Intrigued, he began exploring the opportunities and was soon the primary supporter of the boathouse drive.
 Calling on architect Rand Elliot, Elliot + Associates, to create a design as unique as the sport, the Chesapeake Boathouse was conceived.
 Working in tandem with another Oklahoma City leader, Clay Bennett, the two set about to secure funding for the multimillion dollar boathouse with the promise of creating an historic, landmark presence for Oklahoma City.

 As the boathouse effort was taking shape, Oklahoma City University began considering adding rowing as a varsity sport.
 In 2000 a club team was formed.
 Then in 2003 the varsity program was established and in 2004, in celebration of their centennial anniversary, OCU staged the first Head of the Oklahoma attracting more than 400 rowers and 15,000 spectators to the banks of the Oklahoma River.
 This same year was the groundbreaking for the Chesapeake Boathouse, the first boathouse in the Boathouse District.
 In 2009, The Oklahoma River was designated an official U.S. Olympic/Paralympic training site for the sports of rowing and canoe/kayak.
-And, the River was also established as a center for High Performance training by USRowing and USA Canoe/Kayak, drawing athletes from across the country to Oklahoma City to train with the goal of making Team USA and representing the country at international competition.
+And, the River was also established as a center for High Performance training by USRowing and the American Canoe Association, drawing athletes from across the country to Oklahoma City to train with the goal of making Team USA and representing the country at international competition.
 Rowing has a great future in Oklahoma – we hope you’ll be a part of it!